felipepimentab/tiresias-desktop/README.md

 sudo apt-get update && sudo apt-get install -y libudev-dev
 ```

+### Running the Application

+Start the application in development mode with hot-reload:

 ```sh
 npm start
 ```
-Start application in development more with hot-reload.

----
+## 🛠️ Development

+### Available Scripts

 ```sh
 npm run build
 ```
 Runs the `build` command in all workspaces if present.

----
 ```sh
 npm run compile
 ```
-First runs the `build` script,
-then compiles the project into executable using `electron-builder` with the specified configuration.
+First runs the `build` script, then compiles the project into an executable using `electron-builder` with the specified configuration.

----
 ```sh
 npm run compile -- --dir -c.asar=false
 ```
-Same as `npm run compile` but pass to `electron-builder` additional parameters to disable asar archive and installer
+Same as `npm run compile` but passes additional parameters to `electron-builder` to disable asar archive and installer creation.
+Useful for debugging the compiled application.
-creating.
-Useful for debugging compiled application.

----
 ```sh
 npm run test
 ```
-Executes end-to-end tests on **compiled app** using Playwright.
+Executes end-to-end tests on the **compiled app** using Playwright.

----
 ```sh
 npm run typecheck
 ```
 Runs the `typecheck` command in all workspaces if present.

+## 📚 Project Structure

+The project uses a workspace-based structure:

+- `packages/main`: Electron main process code
+- `packages/preload`: Preload scripts for secure renderer-to-main communication
+- `packages/renderer`: Vue.js-based UI application

+## 🤝 Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

+## 📝 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## 📮 Acknowledgments

+- EESC-USP: For providing the infrastructure and support for this research
+- The Tiresias Project team: For their work on the hearing aid hardware and firmware

+## 📞 Contact

+For more information about the Tiresias Project, visit [the documentation website](https://tiresias-docs.vercel.app).